Garry Maddox

 Garry Lee Maddox (born September 1, 1949) is an American former professional baseball player and business entrepreneur.
-He played in Major League Baseball as a center fielder from 1972 to 1986.
+He played in Major League Baseball (MLB) as a center fielder from 1972 to 1986.
 Maddox began his career with the San Francisco Giants but, rose to prominence with the Philadelphia Phillies where his impressive defensive play earned him eight consecutive Gold Glove Awards and, where he was a member of the 1980 World Series winning team.

 In 1986, Maddox was named the recipient of the prestigious Roberto Clemente Award for his work on behalf of local charities.
 After his athletic career, he went on to become a successful businessman in Philadelphia and continued with his local charity work.
 Maddox was inducted into the Philadelphia Phillies Wall of Fame in 2001.

 Early life

 Maddox was raised in Los Angeles, California.
 Instead of cheering for the Los Angeles Dodgers, he grew up rooting for the archrival San Francisco Giants.
 Willie Mays was his favorite player, and he wore number 24 when he played Little League Baseball.
 Maddox was a 1968 graduate of San Pedro High School.